 On to the Cumberland Inn in the heart of Carlisle, built in 1929-30 in a Tudor Gothic town house style.
 We visit the first-floor restaurant.
 We are delighted to discover that much of the original layout survives, complete with panelling, fireplaces, seating and even lavatory cubicles!
 The windows incorporate stained-glass motifs to commemorate the people who designed and built the public house, something we haven’t seen elsewhere.
 Again, we compile notes, compare the layout with the archival plans and take lots of photographs.

 It’s been a long day, but extremely productive and further research over the next few days will help to understand more about the pubs built under the State Management Scheme.

-Clare joined English Heritage (now Historic England) in March 2014 following eight years working in commercial archaeology and heritage consultancy.
-In her current role, Clare specialises in the research and investigation of heritage assets of various periods; her particular interests are in medieval and church architecture.
+Clare worked in commercial archaeology and heritage consultancy before joining Historic England.
+In her current role, Clare specialises in the research and investigation of heritage of various periods.
+Her particular interests are in medieval and church architecture.